mollyjohnson/networksCS372Project2/README.txt

 of-file character ftclient's recv() function knows to continue reading data until the EOF char has been found.
 Depending on flip server traffic it sometimes took 30-40 minutes and occasionally over an hour for all of the file contents data requested to be sent and received when the file was ~10MB.
 Please give plenty of time for this to occur and don't terminate the process too early thinking there's been an error.
-It was tested with the files I included and though the process could be slow, it did work for all of these file sizes.
+My programs were tested with the files I included and though the process could be slow, it did work for all of these file sizes and eventually print all messages described in the example execution provided in the assignment instructions/requirements and in the rubric.